alshedivat/meta-blocks/benchmarks/README.md

                                                                           --------------------------------------------------
 ...
 ```
-Note that since training and eval are decoupled, we are able to train methods in one regime (e.g., on a distribution of 5-way, 1-shot training tasks) while concurrently evaluating in multiple other regimes (e.g., 1-/5-shot tasks from train, valid, and test distributions).
+Note that since training and eval are decoupled, we are able to train methods in one regime (e.g., on a distribution of 5-way, 1-shot training tasks) while concurrently evaluating in multiple other regimes (e.g., on 1- and 5-shot tasks from train, valid, and test distributions).

 ### Visualizing benchmark runs